HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 When implemented thoughtfully, Mobile First design can lead to faster load times, lower energy consumption, and a smaller carbon footprint for your digital presence.
 It aligns well with other sustainability practices like minimizing unused code and optimizing assets.

-For more detailed insights on how Mobile First impacts website performance, refer to our Performance chapter.
+For more detailed insights on how Mobile First impacts website performance, refer to our <a hreflang="en" href="https://almanac.httparchive.org/en/2024/performance">Performance chapter</a>.

 For further information, refer to:
-The WSGs 1.0 - SC 3.14.
+* The WSGs 1.0 - SC 3.14.

 #### Image optimization